brettwooldridge/HikariCP/README.md

 :negative_squared_cross_mark:``initializationFailFast``<br/>
 This property controls whether the pool will "fail fast" if the pool cannot be seeded with initial connections successfully.
-If connections cannot be created at pool startup time, a ``RuntimeException`` will be thrown from the ``HikariDataSource`` constructor.
-This property has no effect if ``minimumIdle`` is 0.  *Default: false*
+This property has no effect if ``minimumIdle`` is 0.
+*Default: false*

 :white_check_mark:``jdbc4ConnectionTest``<br/>
 This property is a boolean value that determines whether the JDBC4 Connection.isValid() method